-However, this winter, a wolverine was photographed north of Lake Tahoe by researchers studying pine martens.
+However, in 2009, a wolverine was photographed north of Lake Tahoe by researchers studying pine martens.
 DNA analysis has subsequently shown that this animal is from the Rocky Mountains and is not a California wolverine.
 It is not known how this male wolverine got to the northern Sierra Nevada, since the nearest population is in the Snake River Valley in Idaho far to the north.

 There are other sightings in Kings Canyon and Sequoia National Parks since 1995.
 A possible wolverine was heard near the Lodgepole area in Sequoia in 1995.
 It growled a frightening growl at a passerby from a small hole in some rocks that seemed too small to hold a bear.

 A backcountry ranger for Sequoia/Kings Canyon National Park said that he was 99% sure that there had been good wolverine sightings in Yosemite and Sequoia/Kings Canyon NP’s as recently as 2003, despite these negative findings.

 In August 2006, there was an unverified sighting of a California wolverine in the Soda Creek drainage northeast of Rainbow Mountain in the Mineral King area of Sequoia National Park.